muddasirfaiyaj66/ADSHIELD-X/README.md

 2. Go to `chrome://extensions/` in your Chrome browser.
 3. Enable "Developer mode" (top right).
 4. Click "Load unpacked" and select the `adshield-x` folder.

+## Usage

+- Click the toolbar icon to quickly toggle blocking on or off.
+- Use **Options → Custom Rules** to add your own URL filter patterns (`*example.com/ads*`).
+- Use **Options → Whitelist** to allowlist domains that should be ignored by the blocker.
+- Rules and whitelist entries sync via your Chrome profile.

 ## Publishing